Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 * I want to be able to up or down vote a discussion
     * As a registered user I can up or down vote a discussion by: clicking on the up or down arrow before the discussion body.
 * I want to be able to edit my discussions
-    * As a registered user I can edit my discussions by: clicking the 3 dots at the bottom right of an unopend discussion or the top left of an opened one and pressing edit.
+    * As a registered user I can edit my discussions by: clicking the 3 dots at the bottom right of an unopened discussion or the top left of an opened one and pressing edit.
 * I want to be able to delete my discussions
-    * As a registered user I am able to delete my discussions by: clicking the 3 dots at the bottom right of an unopend discussion or the top left of an opened one and clicking delete and the confirming the pop up modal.
+    * As a registered user I am able to delete my discussions by: clicking the 3 dots at the bottom right of an unopened discussion or the top left of an opened one and clicking delete and the confirming the pop up modal.
 * I want to be able to edit or delete my comments
     * As a registered user I can delete and edit my comments by: clicking the 3 dots at the end of the comment and pressing edit or delete.

 ### As the site admin in need to:
 * Be able to manage all discussions and comments
-    * As the site admin I am able to manage all discussions and comments in the admin panel by: login on to the admin pannle and clicking on discussion > discussions or comments > then clicking what you want to manage.
+    * As the site admin I am able to manage all discussions and comments in the admin panel by: login on to the admin panel and clicking on discussion > discussions or comments > then clicking what you want to manage.
 * Be able to edit categories
-    * As the site admin I am able to update discussions, comments and categories by: login on to the admin pannle and clicking on discussion > categoryss(wrong spelling on the model) > then on the category you wish to edit.
+    * As the site admin I am able to update discussions, comments and categories by: login on to the admin panel and clicking on discussion > categoryss(wrong spelling on the model) > then on the category you wish to edit.
 * Be able to add futher categories
-    * As the site admin I am able to add more categories by: login on to the admin pannle and clicking on discussion > categoryss and clicking add category in the top right.
+    * As the site admin I am able to add more categories by: login on to the admin panel and clicking on discussion > categoryss and clicking add category in the top right.
 * Be able to delete discussions, comments, categories and users
     * As the site admin I am able to delete discussions, comments, categories and users by: login on to the admin pannle and clicking discussion > then the area in which you want to delete something(discussions) > then on the discussion you want to delete then clicking delete at the bottom of the page and confirming.
 To delete users click on users under authentication and authorization then clickin on the user you wish to delete and clicking delete at the bottom of the page and confirming.